DoriaXiao/BayesianIdentification/Simulation_study/MCMCResults_D2C5/readme.txt

-This directory contains example datasets for running diagnostic functions, as demonstrated in Simulation_study/Sim_diagnostics_example.code.R.
-Note that these examples use 4 chains, while the paper uses 100 chains.
-If using these example data files, please adjust the num_chains parameter in the diagnostics function from num_chains <- 100 to num_chains <- 4.
+This directory contains example datasets for running diagnostic functions, as demonstrated in ```Simulation_study/Sim_diagnostics_example.code.R```.
+These examples use 4 chains, whereas the analysis in the paper utilizes 100 chains.
+If using these example data files, please adjust the num_chains parameter in the diagnostics function accordingly, setting num_chains <- 4 for this example.

 		rep_a1.rds: This file contains MCMC draws after post-hoc relabeling, generated using Simulation_study/Sim_design.code.R.